-The next page is devoted to the broader topic of Nutrition & Fueling Strategies and includes many more tips about how to find food without wasting much time.
+There is a page devoted to the broader topic of Nutrition Strategies that includes many more tips about how to find food without wasting much time.
 In addition to modifying your behavior to increase time efficiency, you should also chose your equipment with this goal in mind.

-Despite lay beliefs, objective Modeling of Cycling Speed shows that equipment Weight actually has a very small effect on average cycling speed, even on mountainous courses (see the The Actual Effect of Weight on Cycling Speed page).
+Despite lay beliefs, objective modeling of cycling speed shows that equipment weight actually has a very small effect on average cycling speed, even on mountainous courses (see the The Actual Effect of Weight on Cycling Speed page).
 Despite this, most people focus on weight when deciding what equipment to bring and generally ignore how their equipment might affect their moving percentage and overnight stop length.
 I do not assume that the examples that I give below are going to work for everyone, but they should help to illustrate the idea that time efficiency should be one of the most important criteria when choosing equipment.

 The first example is Water Storage.
 My primary reason for carrying three 1-litre water bottles is to maximize my moving percentage.
 With the bottles filled at the start of the day, I often don’t need to stop for 6+ hours to refill with water, and if I have some snacks in my bags then I won’t need to look for food during that time either.
 Refilling water bottles doesn’t take long, but sometimes looking for a place to get water and possibly buying it can take considerable time that will add up during the race.
 A secondary reason for carrying so much water is that I won’t have to ration my water even in hot conditions, so I should be sufficiently hydrated to maintain my cycling power.
 In regions where finding water is easy or when I know I’ll be stopping for other reasons soon then I don’t fill all bottles, so I’m not always carrying the extra weight.

 I find that I can save time by having my bags well packed, organized, with everything easy to access, and this is aided by my choice of bags (see the Bikepacking Bags page).
 The primary bag in a typical bikepacking setup is one that straps to the seatpost and saddle rails and extends backwards.
 These generally have no pockets and can only be accessed from one large opening at the back, which doesn’t suit my style.
 My primary bag is in a similar position but it attaches to the top of a rear luggage rack.
 It has two side pockets and the top of the main compartment opens completely, so I can access everything easily.
-This setup is slightly heavier than the lightweight bikepacking bags and not all bikes can be adapted to take a rack (but many can take a seatpost-mounted rack, again see the page on Bags); for me the added convenience of this type of bag more than makes up for the slight weight penalty.
+This setup is slightly heavier than the lightweight bikepacking bags and not all bikes can be adapted to take a rack (but many can take a seatpost-mounted rack); for me the added convenience of this type of bag more than makes up for the slight weight penalty.

 Choose bags that are more than big enough for what you want to carry.
 Arranging everything in your bags just perfectly, compressing your sleeping gear and clothing as much as possible, etc., just to get your bags closed can waste a lot of time, so you should consider buying a bigger bag or adding another bag somewhere.
 Alternatively, you could take less stuff.
 And don’t forget to leave space to carry a decent amount of food so that you don’t have to find a shop every time you want to eat and you don’t have to go hungry when you don’t find anything open in the town that you were aiming for.

-For Tools, I used to carry a set that was the smallest and lightest possible.
-I’m now carrying a set that is only slightly bigger and heavier but is far more practical set is more than worth it so that adjustments and repairs are quicker and easier to do.
+For Repair Tools, I originally carried a minimal set that was the smallest and lightest possible.
+I soon realized that carrying a slightly larger but far more practical set is more than worth it so that adjustments and repairs are quicker, easier and more reliable to do.
 For a pump, why save 100 grams to have something lightweight if it is going to cost a few extra minutes to repair each puncture?
 (I’ve had more than my fair share of punctures during races despite using decent tires and sometimes tubeless tires.)
-Having a larger pump with a small pressure gauge like the Topeak Road Morph G (Wiggle, Amazon) also means that I can keep sufficient pressure in my tires to guard against pinch flats and to optimize Rolling Resistance, thereby saving even more time (see the How Tire Rolling Resistance Affects Cycling Speed page).
+Having a larger pump with a small pressure gauge like the Topeak Road Morph G (Amazon) also means that I can keep sufficient pressure in my tires to guard against pinch flats and to optimize rolling resistance, thereby saving even more time (see the How Tire Rolling Resistance Affects Cycling Speed page).